How Well Do You Know Your Consumers?

 3. Understanding Your Users Better

-By verifying real users and understanding their unique media preferences, you can build accurate audience segmentations.
-Mobile audience segmentation observes mobile consumer behaviors such as app downloads, app usage and purchasing habits.
+By verifying real users and understanding their unique media preferences, you can build accurate audience segments.
+Mobile audience segmentation observes mobile consumer behaviors such as app downloads, app usage, and purchasing habits.

 For example, if Sam is downloading a lot of sports and fantasy league apps and deleting his video game apps, we can better understand his segmentation as a sports enthusiast more so than as a “gamer”.

 Everyone’s mobile engagement is unique and varies over time; therefore, mobile device ID tracking provides real-time information about our target audiences so that we can build a more comprehensive, personalized profile.